-With the exception of the Safe Work Australia logo, this report is licensed by Safe Work Australia under a Creative Commons 4.0 International Licence.
-To view a copy of this licence, visit https://creativecommons.org/licenses/by/4.0/

-In essence, you are free to copy, communicate and adapt the work, as long as you attribute the work to Safe Work Australia and abide by the other licensing terms.
-The report should be attributed as the Comparative Performance Monitoring Report 19th Edition Part 3 - Premium, entitlements and scheme performance.
+This copyright report is licensed under a Creative Commons Attribution-Noncommercial 4.0 International licence.
+To view a copy of this licence, visit https://creativecommons.org/licenses/by-nc/4.0/.
+In essence, you are free to copy, communicate and adapt the work for noncommercial purposes, as long as you attribute the work to Safe Work Australia and abide by the other licence terms.